harness/developer-hub/kb/continuous-delivery/articles/configuration-inheritance-stepgroup-step.md

 1. Use the Run Step configuration.
 2. If there isn’t a Run Step configuration, use the Step Group configuration.

-Earlier, the second step was skipped, and instead defaulted to some unspecified behavior.
+Earlier, the second step was skipped, and instead defaulted to behavior defined by the customer cluster configuration as opposed to the Step Group.
 The settings can be found in the optional configuration of the step group or step in Container Security Context as seen here:

 The relevant fields are: